-Good toys for 9-12 months old that are meant to help your baby develop can be somewhat difficult to find.
+Good toys for 9-12 months old meant to help your baby develop can be somewhat difficult to find.
 At least for me, it was.
 That’s because I always gravitated towards baby development and learning toys.

 So I always check the back of the packaging to see what my baby will be able to learn or better said what he could develop while playing with that particular toy.

-Therefore, we don’t have a lot of toys for our son, but he certainly has quite a few.
+Therefore, we don’t have a lot of toys for our son, but he certainly has a few.

-Another thing you should know (unless you know this by now) these can get a little bit more expensive, but for me, it’s totally worth it!
+Another thing you should know (unless you know this by now) these can get a bit more expensive, but for me, it’s totally worth it!